chaymabh/Getting_Started_with_Graph_Neural_Networks_GNNs_Using_PyTorch_Geometric/README.md

 ## Contributing

 We welcome contributions to this project.
-If you have suggestions, bug reports, or want to contribute new tutorials, please see our [contribution guidelines](CONTRIBUTING.md).

 ## License